 Recovering from a Lower Body Lift

 Your lower body lift is permanent, but fatty deposits and lax skin can develop again on the lower body.
-Unless you gain a substantial amount of weight again, however, you are unlikely to develop the same amount of excess skin.
+Unless you gain a substantial amount of weight gain, however, you are unlikely to develop the same amount of excess skin.
 Maintaining a steady weight can help to sustain the outcome of your surgery.